uozuAho/open_spiel_playground/zmq_ttt/readme.md

 - bot client -> game server
 - server plays as much of game as possible, until next blocking wait for client request
-- client can request current state, legal actions, do_action

 # try it out
 ```sh